clemsonciti/citi-webpage/cyberinfrastructure.md

 ### Cypress Cluster

-Clemson cyberinfrastructure include a dedicated Hadoop environment as a part of the Palmetto infrastructure.
-The Cypress cluster uses Hortonworks Data Platform to support the data intensive computing and analytics.
-The Cypress is available to all students/faculty and staff with Palmetto cluster accounts.
+Clemson cyberinfrastructure includes a dedicated *Hadoop* environment, called *Cypress*, that is integrated with Palmetto's infrastructure.
+The *Cypress Cluster* uses the *Hortonworks Data Platform* distribution of Hadoop and *Spark* to support data intensive computing and analytics.
+Cypress is available to all students, faculty, and staff with Palmetto Cluster accounts.

 #### Overview

-- available for free to all Clemson students/faculty and staff
+- available for free to all Clemson students, faculty, and staff
-- global Hadoop Distributed File System
+- 3.64 PB (petabyte) global *Hadoop Distributed File System* (HDFS)
+- 40 *worker* nodes (responsible for computation and data storage)
+  - 256 GB of RAM per node
-- 40 256GB-RAM nodes, 16 of which each has 12 1-TB local disks and 24 of which
+  - 16 nodes each have 12 1-TB local disks
-each has 24 6-TB local disks.
+  - 24 nodes each have 24 6-TB local disks
-- 3.64 PB total available local storage
-- resource manages node for job submission
+- one dedicated Cypress Cluster *user node* for job submission and data staging
-- Hortonworks Data Platform
+- *Hortonworks Data Platform distribution* of Hadoop, Spark, and other *Hadoop ecosystem services*

 For more information about investing into Cypress Cluster please contact Jeronica Williams <jeronic@clemson.edu> or Linh Ngo <linh@clemson.edu>.